Will AI Replace Operations Managers?

 Key Displacement Risks

-- β AI inventory and supply chain tools reduce the manual oversight needed for logistics operations
+- β AI-powered supply chain tools reduce the human analysis required for procurement and logistics decisions

 AI Tools Driving Change